• Equestrian Lifestyle

 A Celebrity Courtesan

 For Catherine, her courtesan career and her horses were intertwined.
 She had the wit, charm and “heart of gold,” that was admired by her wealthy clients, but what set her apart from other courtesans was her riding.
-Horseback riding was the past time of the elites, and for a woman to be so good at it, and look so good while doing it, was rare.
+Horseback riding was the past time of the elites.
+For a woman to be so good at it, and look so good while doing it, was rare.
 People were fascinated by her.

 Her rides in Hyde Park made her famous.
 She was fawned over by both the working man and the upper class.
 She was admired by women for her style, and lusted over by men for her looks.